games647/HealthName/README.md

 A Sponge minecraft server plugin for displaying the health above an entity.
 This plugins makes it possible to display player or mob health above their character.

-Attention: The plugin doesn't work yet.
-The DamageEvent from the SpongeAPI isn't implemented yet in the Sponge implementation.

 Tested against:

 	Sponge: sponge-1.8-1521-2.1-DEV-748